 Applying early for college means you’ll be among the first round of students considered.
-So not only will there be more space available for you, you’ll also leave a good impressions on the admissions staff by proving you can get your application materials together in a quick and timely fashion
+So not only will there be more space available for you, you’ll also leave a good impression on the admissions staff by proving you can get your application materials together in a quick and timely fashion

 You can apply to more than one school as an early action applicant.
-And once accepted, You can either decide immediately or wait until spring to make a final decision You will usually hear back by December or Mid January about your acceptance.
+And once accepted, you can either decide immediately or wait until spring to make a final decision You will usually hear back by December or mid-January about your acceptance.

 The deadline for regular decision applications is normally between January 1 and February 1, depending on the college.
 Get the bulk of your essays done and confirm who will write your recommendations in November, so you won’t have a lot of last-minute work to do during the holiday season.